top of page

 RUELAINE STOKES

-Ruelaine is the 2024-2026 Lansing Poet Laureate.
+Ruelaine is a Lansing Poet Laureate Emerita.
 A spoken word performer and arts organizer, she has worked for decades to establish a growing poetry community in the Greater Lansing Area.
 Her poetry can be found in Jar of Plenty (2021) and 4 Against the Wall (2005).
+In 2023, she and Lansing Poet Laureate Emerita Laura Apol edited a book entitled My Secret Lansing.
+During Ruelaine's term as Lansing Poet Laureate, she envisioned and oversaw the creation of a poetry pathway within the Tollgate Wetlands in Lansing, in addition to forming a monthly performance series entitled "Pzazz, an afternoon of poetry and jazz."
 For more information, see https://www.ruelainestokes.com

 LISA SARNO